ynput/ayon-docker/README.md

 Development
 -----------

-To work on the Ayon code, you need to download the frontend and backend repositories.
+To work on the Ayon server code, you need to download the frontend and backend repositories.

 ### Backend